Civil War (film): Plot

-While driving, the four encounter two foreign reporters they know, Tony and Bohai.
-Tony and Jessie switch vehicles before Bohai drives off ahead with Jessie in his car.
-The others catch up to find the pair held at gunpoint by unknown uniformed militia who are burying civilians in a mass grave.
-Sammy stays behind as the other three approach to attempt to negotiate their release, but the leader of the militia executes Bohai and Tony for not being "American."
-Sammy saves the others after he rams the group's truck into members of the militia, but is mortally wounded in doing so.
-Traumatized, the remaining trio arrive at the Charlottesville WF base and find most of the remaining loyalists have surrendered, leaving Washington, D.C., undefended outside of fanatical remnants of the armed forces and Secret Service.
-Joel drunkenly lashes out at what he views as Sammy's pointless death, while Lee tries to console Jessie that Sammy would have liked to die on the job.
-Lee finds herself unable to document Sammy's death, quickly deleting a photo she took of his body.
-The trio embed themselves with the WF as they assault D.C., where Jessie repeatedly endangers herself during fighting to capture photographs, while Lee struggles with combat fatigue.
-When the WF breaches the White House's fortified perimeter, the presidential limousine flees but is quickly intercepted, and its occupants are killed.
-Understanding it as a distraction, Lee leads the trio inside the White House, followed by five WF soldiers.
+While driving, the four encounter two reporters from Hong Kong they know, Tony and Bohai.
+Tony and Jessie switch vehicles while having fun and Bohai drives ahead with Jessie in his car.
+The others catch up to find the pair held at gunpoint by an American-ultranationalist paramilitary group who are burying civilians in a mass grave.
+Sammy stays behind as the other three attempt to negotiate their release, but the leader of the militia executes Bohai and Tony for not being native-born Americans.
+Sammy saves the others by ramming the group's truck into the militia men, but is mortally wounded by return fire when driving away.

+Traumatized, the remaining group members arrive at the Charlottesville WF base.
+They learn that most of the loyalists have surrendered, leaving Washington D.C. undefended except by fanatical remnants of the armed forces and Secret Service.
+Joel drunkenly decompensates over Sammy's death.
+Lee tells Jessie that Sammy would have liked to die doing his job rather than some other probably worse way.
+Finding herself unwilling to document Sammy's death, Lee deletes a photo she had taken of his body.

+The trio embed themselves with the WF when they assault D.C.
+Jessie repeatedly endangers herself to capture photos of the fighting, while Lee succumbs to combat fatigue.
+When the WF breaches the White House's fortified perimeter, the presidential limousine flees.
+It is intercepted and its occupants are killed.
+Deducing it is a distraction, Lee takes the trio inside the White House, followed by five WF soldiers.

-Advancing through the primarily abandoned building, an abortive attempt by the few remaining Secret Service agents still guarding the president to negotiate his surrender and safe passage turns into a firefight.
-Jessie steps into the line of fire while taking photos, capturing Lee's death as she pushes Jessie to safety.
-Jessie unemotionally continues into the Oval Office, watching soldiers drag the president from under his desk and prepare to summarily execute him.
-Joel momentarily stops them to get a quote from the president, who pleads, "Don't let them kill me."
-Satisfied, Joel stands aside as the president is executed, before Jessie photographs WF soldiers posing with his corpse.
+Advancing through the mostly abandoned building, a female Secret Service agent still guarding the president attempts to negotiate his surrender and safe passage but is executed.
+Jessie steps into the line of fire to take a photo; Lee is fatally shot pushing Jessie, who takes a photo of Lee's death, to safety.
+Jessie continues determinedly into the Oval Office, where soldiers drag the President from under the Resolute Desk and prepare to summarily execute him.
+Joel stops them to get a quote from the President who pleads "Don't, don't let them kill me."
+Satisfied, Joel stands aside and Jessie photographs the president's execution and the soldiers posing with his corpse.

 Cast

 Additional cast members include Jared Shaw, Justin Garza, Brian Philpot, and Tywaun Tornes as the Western Forces soldiers led by the sergeant in storming the White House.
-Jesse Plemons, Dunst's real-life husband, makes an uncredited appearance as a racist ultranationalist militant.
+Jesse Plemons, Dunst's real-life husband, makes an uncredited appearance as Wyatt, a racist ultranationalist militant leader.